-As part of the application process, you must publicise your application by displaying a statutory notice at or near the premises, for at least 10 working days.
+You must display a statutory notice at or near the premises, for at least 10 working days.

-There is no requirement to place a public notice within a local newspaper for minor variations.
-However, if your application is refused and you subsequently apply for a full variation, a newspaper notice will form part of the requirements for that application.
+You do not need to place a public notice in a local newspaper for minor variations.
+If your application is refused and you subsequently apply for a full variation, a newspaper notice will form part of the requirements for that application.

 You can operate as though the minor variation has been granted if you have not heard from us within 15 days of acknowledging the application; providing we received a full application and you received an acknowledgement from us.

 The certificate shall be updated and re-issued within 28 days of the grant of the minor variation.

 The certificate is valid whilst the premises is being used for licensable activities and is subject to an annual fee.
 The annual fee is due on the anniversary of the grant of the certificate, an invoice shall be sent to you.

 If you do not want to use the premises for licensable activities please ensure you surrender the club premises certificate.